pantro14/BookStore-Assignment/README.md

 - **Estimated Time:** Spend no more than 3–4 hours.
 We don’t want you to invest too much time.
 - **Focus Areas:** We recommend primarily focusing on User Stories #1, #4, and #5, as well as testing the application.
 - **Stories & Acceptance Criteria:** All user stories and requirements are outlined in the project’s `README.md`.
-- **Submission:** Please return the project as a ZIP file without node_modules.
-Alternatively, feel free to set up a private repository and share access with us instead.
+- **Submission:** Please fork the assignment and send a mail return with a link to your repository solution.
 - **Confirmation:** Please confirm receipt of this assignment so we know you’re ready to begin.

 ---